cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 ### Masking analysis regions in the saturated model

 For searches that employs a simultaneous fit across signal and control regions, it may be useful to mask one or more analysis regions either when the likelihood is maximized (fit) or when the test-statistic is computed.
 This can be done by using the options `--setParametersForFit` and `--setParametersForEval`, respectively.
+The former will set parameters *before* each fit while the latter is used to set parameters *after* each fit, but before the NLL is evauated.
+Note of course that if the parameter in the list is floating, it will be still floating in each fit so will not effect the results when using `--setParametersForFit`.

 A realistic example for a binned shape analysis performed in one signal region and two control samples can be found in this directory of the Higgs-combine package [Datacards-shape-analysis-multiple-regions](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/tree/81x-root606/data/tutorials/rate_params).

 First of all, one needs to combine the individual datacards to build a single model and to introduce the channel-masking variables as follow: